-Design Quality Control shall be in accordance with ER 1110-1-12.
+Design Quality Control shall be in accordance with ER 1110-1-12, for in-house projects, or A-E contract as applicable.
 The responsibility of the A-E for checking and coordination of all design documents cannot be overemphasized.
 The A-E is responsible for producing complete, technically adequate, properly coordinated, and thoroughly checked design documents within agreed schedules.
 The design intent must be free from ambiguity or uncertainty.
 It is, therefore, a requirement for the A-E to have a logical and functional quality control program to assure that errors and deficiencies in all submittals are minimal.
 The A-E's obligation to provide complete, well coordinated, and error free documents has far-reaching consequences.
 Therefore, the A-E is cautioned to place special emphasis on this aspect of the DQCP.